farhanalaydroes/farhanalaydroes/README.md

 # Hi there 👋, I'm Farhan

 <p align="justify">
-  I am a bachelor graduate of Computer Science in majoring Information Systems with Business Intelligence specialization with experience in Data Fields and I have passionate and highly motivated to learn and develop skill around Data Fields.
+  I am a bachelor graduate of Computer Science in majoring Information Systems in Business Intelligence specialization with experience in Data Fields and I have passionate and highly motivated to learn and develop skill around Data Fields.
 </p>

 ## My Repositories